Purchases made through links earn us a small commission, at no extra cost to you.

-Lake Louise is our favourite place to visit in Alberta and Mike and I have made many trips here during our relationship.
-Lake Louise is pristine, calming and romantic- the perfect place for couples of any age to rekindle the spark.
+Lake Louise is one of our favourite places to visit in the Canadian Rockies and Mike and I have made many trips here during our relationship.
+Lake Louise is pristine, calming and picturesque- the perfect place for couples of any age to rekindle the spark during a romantic weekend getaway in Alberta.

 Picture this: you and your Love alone in a bright red canoe, paddling across sparkling blue-green waters, majestic Victoria Glacier in the background, no sounds other than the water gently lapping up against your canoe.
 Actually, don’t picture it, just do it!
 It is a wonderful way to spend some uninterrupted alone time together in one of the most beautiful locations in Alberta, if not all of Canada.